josiahn99/kc1yqn-website/projects/propagation/index.md

 - Build a realistic baseline for VHF/UHF range
 - Create a framework for comparing antennas and tropospheric propagation

-### Summary
+### Background
-Before I bought my first radio, I expected I wouldn’t hear much of anything.
-Initial research seemed to confirm that assumption.
-In practice, I found the opposite—I was able to receive and work repeaters far beyond what I thought was possible.

-This process reinforced the value of understanding how equations are derived rather than simply applying them.
-Expanding the model to include both antenna heights and elevation dramatically changed the expected results.

-More importantly, it showed that formulas are only a starting point.
-Real-world propagation is shaped by multiple interacting effects, and observation is essential to refining theory.

-Amateur radio offers the ability to explore this at any level—from basic operation to detailed modeling—and the depth is always there for those who want to go further.

-This write-up documents how that gap between expectation and reality led me to refine my understanding of propagation.
+Before I bought my first radio, I wondered whether I would hear much of anything on VHF/UHF.
+Living in suburban Massachusetts, there are quite a few repeaters regionally, but no wide coverage ones are particularly close to me.
+Quick research on the internet using the Line of Sight (LOS) formula indicated I would have about a 6-mile radius to work with.
+Not much, so my expections were low.

+Once I started operating though, I was pleasantly surprised!
+I was able to receive and work repeaters quite a bit further than I expected.
+Distances of 20, 30, or even 40 miles were apparently do-able.

+How was this possible, and why was my inital estimate so off?

+This page documents my process to learn the basic principles of VHF wave propogation.
+I start at a high-level, expanding my initial line of sight analysis, and over time hope to fill in the gaps with other factors.

 ---

-### Initial Model
+### Initial Prediction

 A common starting point for VHF/UHF propagation is the radio horizon formula: